Anguye5115/RO-Crate/work_log.md

 (7/18/24) - Automated system software metadata
 (7/19/24) - Ran benchmark jobs through the cluster
 (7/22/24) - Created visuals for the 3 benchmark simulations
+(7/23-26/24) - Prepared SURF presentation
+(7/29/24) - Present draft of presentation to John and revised powerpoint